fxkr/flightpanel/README.md

 # flightpanel
-A compact F/A-18C cockpit for slight simulation
+A compact F/A-18C cockpit for flight simulation